 Remember, gallstones are easier to prevent than reverse.
 So look after your gallbladder!

-Deborah McTaggart is a registered nutritionist with a special interest in high energy demand, high performance, travel health, stress and sport recovery and performance.
-She works as a Consultant with The Resilience Institute, UK who work with global leadership to sustain high performance and long term health resilience.
+Deborah McTaggart is a registered nutritionist with a special interest in high energy demand and travel health.
 Deborah practices in Barnes, South West London and global via Skype and Zoom.
 Contact me here for further information on gall stones and eating healthy food.